2-Bowl Singles Tournament

 Embarrassed by the sorry state of the old lifters floating around the club, I made a new set of club lifters.
 These have three sizes: short (yellow), medium (red), and tall (blue).
 The intent is that these lifters stay at the club for use by anyone who needs a lifter.

-Berkeley LBC Sweeps the PIMD Singles Championship!
+Berkeley Sweeps PIMD Singles

 BLBC Pres.
 Ashok Verma to BLBCers on 5/20/2024: